 Market Entry FAST TRACK

-Are you interested in increasing your business activities in the Eurasian Economic Union, Ukraine and Poland but not ready to make big investments?
-Then we can offer you the ideal solution.
-With your service package you can enter the markets within a few days.
+Are you interested in increasing your business in the Eurasian Economic Union, Ukraine, and Poland but not ready to make big investments?
+Then we can offer you an ideal solution to enter the market within a few days.

 SCHNEIDER GROUP supports you with entering a new market within just a few days and without the hassle of company registration via our office-in-office solution!

-We hire your employee and take over personnel management incl. payroll.
-Fully furnished working desks are available as well as secretarial services, a business address and conference rooms.
+We hire your employees and take care of personnel management, including payroll.
+Fully furnished working desks, secretarial services, a business address, and conference rooms are all available.
 In addition, we issue invitations for business visas and support you with our import / DDP services.

 SCHNEIDER GROUP – Your global, local partner

-Due to our company size, SCHNEIDER GROUP can help with all of the above-mentioned issues.
-Our legal department can register your legal entity, and, with our Interim Management service, clients can benefit from the services of one of our competent General Directors.
-These Directors act as, and perform all the essential functions of, a general director for our client’s company, acting only upon the instructions and confirmation of the client.
-When the time is right, or when the foreign employee has received their work permit, the general director of the company can be changed to a permanent figure and business can continue as usual.
+With our experienced professionals, SCHNEIDER GROUP can help with all facets of entering a new market.
+Our legal department can register your legal entity and, with our Interim Management service, can appoint one of our competent General Directors.
+These directors act as a general director for your company, under your authority.
+The general director can be changed to a permanent figure and business can continue as usual whenever necessary.

 Our Market Entry FAST TRACK service package contains: